2026 04 28 Thumbnail

 What Is The Cut Daily? — The Cut Daily is the free written brief from Chasing the Unicorn.
 Every weekday we translate the biggest moves in American whiskey into plain English, teach one bourbon concept you can use at the shelf today, flag one bottle under $60 worth knowing about, and curate three Hunt picks across three price tiers.
 Knowledge-first chase.
 No FOMO.
 Just what moved and why it matters.

-The full American Whiskey Industry Brief — every story, every Hunt entry, every debate, every auction — is published daily for subscribers on Patreon.
-If you want the full pour, not just the taste, join us at patreon.com/ChasingTheUnicornPodcast.
+The full American Whiskey Industry Brief — every story, every Hunt entry, every debate, every auction — is published free every morning.
+If you want the full pour, not just the taste, read it at chasingtheunicornpodcast.com/the-brief/.

 IN TODAY’S CUT